Suspect in custody, at least 1 dead, after standoff at Trader Joe's in LA, police say

 One woman was killed at the store amid the standoff, Los Angeles Mayor Eric Garcetti said at a news conference after the arrest.
 The woman was a Trader Joe’s employee, the Los Angeles Times reported, citing a law enforcement source.

-The 28 year-old suspect has not yet been identified.
+The suspect, who police said is around 28 years old, has not yet been identified.

 After the standoff began, police advised the public to avoid the area around the intersection of Hyperion Avenue and Griffith Park Boulevard, in the city's Silver Lake neighborhood.